vyperlang/vyper/vyper/venom/README.md

     assert op
     ```
   - Assert that `op` is zero.
 If it is not, revert.
-  - Calls that terminate this way do receive a gas refund.
+  - Calls that terminate this way receive a gas refund.
   - For example
     ```
     %op = 13